 How to Configure Firebase in iOS and Collect Data that Allows You to Optimize the App?

-The product still needs to be developed, changed, improved.
-And to do this, we need various information.
+The product still needs to be developed, changed and improved.
+To do this, we need various information.
 How many people use the app every day?
 What do they do in it?
 Which screens are viewed the least?
 These are only some of the questions worth asking.

 What is Firebase?